-The Union has not agreed to provide any financial support to any other reporting unit to ensure they can continue on a going concern basis.
+The Union has agreed to provide the South Australia branch with financial support to ensure they can continue on a going concern basis.
+This agreed financial support is to continue until the end of the next term being 31 December, 2028.

-P. Comparative Figures
+Q. Comparative Figures